inductiva/inductiva/README.md

 ### MDWaterBox

 This scenario simulates a system that consists of a cubic box of water molecules, evolving according to the rules of Molecular Dynamics - the position of the water molecules is updated using Newton's equation in discrete time steps.
 The force that acts upon the particles is computed using standard molecular force fields.
+This approach is inspired by [this article](https://arxiv.org/abs/2112.03383).

 #### Example